bdwilliamson/vimpy/README.md

 ## Introduction

 In predictive modeling applications, it is often of interest to determine the relative contribution of subsets of features in explaining an outcome; this is often called variable importance.
 It is useful to consider variable importance as a function of the unknown, underlying data-generating mechanism rather than the specific predictive algorithm used to fit the data.
-This package provides functions that, given fitted values from predictive algorithms, compute nonparametric estimates of deviance- and variance-based variable importance, along with asymptotically valid confidence intervals for the true importance.
+This package provides functions that, given fitted values from predictive algorithms, compute nonparametric estimates of variable importance based on $R^2$, deviance, classification accuracy, and area under the receiver operating characteristic curve, along with asymptotically valid confidence intervals for the true importance.

+For more details, please see the accompanying manuscripts [Williamson et al. (Biometrics, 2020)](), [Williamson et al. (arXiv, 2020)](), and [Williamson and Feng (arXiv, 2020)]().

 ## Installation